inc0gn1k0/submission_final_st2195/README.md

 Hi Mr./Ms. Examiner,

-#### How to clone the Git Repo
+### How to clone the Git Repo

-1.
+#### On macOS, Linux and Windows

-2.
+1. In cmd prompt or terminal: cd <path to where you want to clone the repo>
-3.
+2. In cmd prompt or terminal: clone https://github.com/inc0gn1k0/submission_final_st2195.git

-#### Installing condas for package management
+(You can also just download it directly from the same link)

-1.
+### Installing condas for package management

-2.
+1. Install anacondas globally on your machine: https://www.anaconda.com/download
-3.
+2. Try 'conda deactivate' and 'conda activate' ;)

-#### How to recreate my condas environment
+###  How to recreate my condas environment

-- Navigate to the path where you cloned submission_final folder from the repo link
+1. Navigate to the path where you cloned submission_final folder from the repo link using terminal or cmd prompt
-- conda env create -f environment.yml
+2. Within terminal or cmd prompt: conda env create -f environment.yml
-- Activate the environment in terminal: conda activate submission_final
+3. Activate the environment in terminal: conda activate submission_final
-	- You can also activate the condas environment from within VS code or any other notebook editor locally on your machine
+	- You can also activate the condas environment from within VS code or any other notebook editor locally on your machine by selecting it at runtime (select submission_final at runtime)

-#### Dependencies not covered by my condas environment
+### Dependencies not covered by my condas environment

 - RSQLite 2.3.5
 - Install it by: